kevinfiol/kevinfiol.github.io/content/blog/binding-mouse-button-plus-scroll-wheel-to-system-volume-control-on-windows-or-ubuntu-linux.md

 A few things to note:
   * You may find xbindkeys keycodes using `xbindkeys --key` or mouse button codes using `xev`.

   * I am binding the side button on my mouse `b:8` to the Control key on my keyboard using `xdotool`.
 This may or may not work for you if you already bind your Control key to something else.
-What this means in practice is that holding your mouse button is essentially like holding the control key.
+What this means in practice is that holding your mouse button is essentially like holding the Control key.
     * This is a particular point of frustration on Linux, as it seems xbindkeys is very selective of what keys can be used as modifiers.
 The manpage lists `Release, Control, Shift, Mod1 (Alt), Mod2 (NumLock), Mod3 (CapsLock), Mod4 (Super), Mod5 (Scroll).` as available modifiers.